qian-youyou/mbr-public/README.md

     {"shard":1, "endpoint":"127.0.0.1:9984"}
 ]
 ```
-Here whe are declaring that shard 0 is MB1 and that shard 1 is MB2
+Here we are declaring that shard 0 is MB1 and that shard 1 is MB2

 ```
 src/master_banker_relay --logtostderr=1 --relay_config=config.json --http_port=7000
 ```
-Start MBR and log to stderr, in order to get all de CLI flags (there are plenty for
+Start MBR and log to stderr, in order to get all the CLI flags (there are plenty for
 logging config) use --help.

 **6**.
 You are all set now.
 Every call that modifies the state of any account must be done